Christen Ager-Hanssen: Cognition

 In 1998, Ager-Hanssen founded a venture capital company called Cognition where he organized most of his Internet-related investment.
 He employed several high-profile individuals, such as Ulf Sundqvist, former trade minister in Finland, and Gillian Nott, a former financial service authority director.
 He appointed Ron Sandler as the non-executive chairman who was the former Lloyd's of London chief executive and a former NatWest executive.

-Sandler commented on the appointment in Financial Times: "When I went to NatWest six months ago, the world looked like a certain world.
-Now it has changed substantially," he said.
-"In contrast to companies like Cognition, old financial services megaliths appear very slow-moving and quite bureaucratic."
+Ager-Hanssen claims Cognition was valued by HSBC at the beginning of 2000 at approximately GBP 1 billion and planned for an initial public offering (IPO) on the London Stock Exchange.
+During this same period, Ager-Hanssen was pursued by accountancy firm Robson Rhodes for allegedly not paying Cognition staff salaries for several months.

-Cognition was valued by HSBC at the beginning of 2000 at approximately GBP 1 billion and planned for an initial public offering (IPO) on the London Stock Exchange.
-The company never floated because of the dot-com bubble.
+Cognition secured an investment from Norwegian investor Hakon Korsgaard, on the condition Ager-Hanssen would float the company.
+The company did not float and went bankrupt shortly thereafter.
+Ager-Hanssen was taken to court by Korsgaard over the money.
+Ager-Hanssen claimed Korsgaard owed him money.